go-rod/bartender/README.md

 It's design to make SEO for single page application easier, so that you don't have to use Server-side rendering tricks.

-It acts like a transparent http proxy by default, it only actives when the User-Agent looks like a web crawler, such as Googlebot, Baiduspider, etc.
+It acts like a transparent http proxy by default, it only actives when the client looks like a web crawler, such as Googlebot, Baiduspider, etc.

 ## Installation